LWFlouisa/Octoflower/Discussion/applicationinaiform.md

+## Me
+I pose these question as increasingly my approach to AGI is closer to environmental simulation rather than an agent in the chatbot sense.
+Sort of like an intelligent physics engine.

+## Phind
 Your approach to AGI, focusing on environmental simulation rather than a chatbot-like agent, aligns with the broader understanding of AGI as a highly autonomous system capable of surpassing humans in economically valuable work.
 This shift from chatbots to a more sophisticated form of AI, sometimes referred to as "strong AI" or AGI, represents a significant evolution in the field of AI.
 Here are key insights and considerations based on the provided sources:

 - **Difference Between AGI and Chatbots**: AGI is not just a chatbot; it's a system that can learn from new experiences, make decisions based on that knowledge, and combine knowledge from a vast array of sources.
 This is a substantial leap beyond the capabilities of traditional chatbots, which are typically designed to perform specific tasks within a narrow scope [0][1].